Summertime: Reflections on a Vanishing Future

 This remarkable book was written in the shadow of the 2019-20 bushfires.
 In the midst of catastrophic loss, Celermajer asks us to sit with the grief and meaning of the death of animals, humans, trees and ecologies.
 Her prose draw us into the climate changing present and asks us to reckon with responsibility in crisis.
 Celermajer uses narrative to theorise the “killing of everything” or “omnicide”.
 And more importantly, Summertime provides inspiration to come together and reflect on the stories we need to engage and inspire us to act.

 The event will begin with morning tea at 10 in the RSSS building foyer.
+At 10.30am, Professor Mark Howden will open the event.

 The event is hosted by ANU School of Sociology and the Institute for Climate, Energy & Disaster Solutions.